North Devon – Building business resilience: Using data to make decisions

 Book Now

-Join us for an event with Newlands Farm and strategic dairy farm host, David Luxton, to discuss managing challenging times and building resilience to market volatility.
+Join us for an event with Newlands Farm and strategic dairy farmer, David Luxton, to discuss managing challenging times and building resilience to market volatility.

 Find out what Newlands Farm are doing to make their farming business resilient and learn how to apply this to your own farming business.